The Observe Don't Absorb Technique

 After spending years trying to understand my own relationships with narcissists, as well as working with clients for over 35 years, I developed a technique called “Observe Don’t Absorb.”

-The technique was heavily influenced by a saying from George Bernard Shaw: “Never wrestle with a pig; you get dirty, and besides the pigs like it.”
+The technique was heavily influenced by a saying from George Bernard Shaw: “I learned long ago to never wrestle with a pig; you get dirty, and besides the pig likes it.”

 I immediately saw the connection between the quote and how SLDs/codependents always lose their battles with narcissists.

 What the SLD/Codependent Has to Learn